mkopciuszynski/ElettraSPEM/README.md

 ```
 C:\Users\user.name\Documents\WaveMetrics\Igor Pro 9 User Files\User Procedures
 ```
+3. Check if our procedures are directly in the "...\User Procedures\ElettraSPEM\" directory.
+If it is necessary remove "-main" form the name or remove additional folder structure that might be created during unpacking.
-3. Create an alias/shortcut of Menu_SPEM.ipf file and paste it in Igor Procedures directory (for example):
+4. Create an alias/shortcut of Menu_SPEM.ipf file and paste it in Igor Procedures directory (for example):
 ```
 C:\Users\user.name\Documents\WaveMetrics\Igor Pro 9 User Files\Igor Procedures
 ```
-4. After launching Igor Pro the SPEM procedures could be loaded using "Menu -> Data -> Load SPEM"
+5. After launching Igor Pro the SPEM procedures could be loaded using "Menu -> Data -> Load SPEM"

 ### HDF5 library on Igor Pro
 ElettraSPEM procedures require hdf5 libraries.
 On Igor Pro 8 those libraries should be already present or if no, follow the instruction included at at the end of this README file.